-Which one is better for organizing a project?
+Which project plan board is better for organizing a project?

 The answer to this depends on the type of project you’re planning.
 But here’s a brief analysis:

-- For one-off projects that have many variables and uncertainties, are more deadline-oriented, and involve a larger team, Scrum is better.
+- For one-off projects that have many variables and uncertainties, are more deadline-oriented, and involve a larger team, Scrum is a better project plan board.

-- For projects that you’ve done before or are recurring, involve many deliverables, and require keeping a close eye on individual capacity, Kanban is better.
+- For projects that you’ve done before or are recurring, involve many deliverables, and require keeping a close eye on individual capacity, Kanban is a better project plan board.